roboll/helmfile/README.md

 ### apply

 The `helmfile apply` sub-command begins by executing `diff`.
 If `diff` finds that there is any changes, `sync` is executed.
-Adding `--interactive` instructs helmfile to request your confirmation before `sync`.
+Adding `--interactive` instructs Helmfile to request your confirmation before `sync`.

 An expected use-case of `apply` is to schedule it to run periodically, so that you can auto-fix skews between the desired and the current state of your apps running on Kubernetes clusters.

 ### delete

-The `helmfile delete` sub-command deletes all the releases defined in the manfiests.
+The `helmfile delete` sub-command deletes all the releases defined in the manifests.

-`helmfile --interactive delete` instructs helmfile to request your confirmation before actually deleting releases.
+`helmfile --interactive delete` instructs Helmfile to request your confirmation before actually deleting releases.

 Note that `delete` doesn't purge releases.
 So `helmfile delete && helmfile sync` results in sync failed due to that releases names are not deleted but preserved for future references.
 If you really want to remove releases for reuse, add `--purge` flag to run it like `helmfile delete --purge`.